kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 <aside>

 🎥 **Record a video testimonial**
-We would love to highlight your story to other young Africans just like you✨Record your answers to a few questions and [upload them here.](https://forms.gle/umoicNxw6wEMaBKj9)
+We would love to highlight your story to other young Africans just like you✨ [Visit this form](https://forms.gle/umoicNxw6wEMaBKj9)to record and upload answers to a few questions about your experience.

 </aside>